 The Lord can use hardship the same way in our lives, to reveal and refine our faith.
 God can use suffering to shift our attention away from the rewards of this world (fun, comfort, wealth, status, power) to more permanent, imperishable rewards with Christ in the life to come.
 When Christians hang on to the Lord in hard times, because He hangs on to us, unbelievers often see that the source of our faith is God Himself.
 Peter wrote:

 Be careful to live properly among your unbelieving neighbors.
 Then even if they accuse you of doing wrong, they will see your honorable behavior, and they will give honor to God when He judges the world.2

-Pastor Richard Baxter (1615–1691) said that weakness and pain helped him to get ready to die, because maybe the end of his life was near.
+Pastor Richard Baxter (1615–1691) said that weakness and pain helped him to get ready to die, because the end of his life was nearing.
 This self-analysis and correction also helped him to re-align his priorities and taught him how to live for Christ every day, until the Lord took Him home.